 Collecting An Insurance Payout after Storm Damage

-Storms cause serious damage to your home.
+Storms cause serious damage to your commercial property or home.
 The more forceful the storm, the more devastating the damage.
 Texas weather is unpredictable and can bring heavy rain and strong wind, along with large hail.
 This type of weather can completely destroy your roof and other parts of your home.
 When the skies clear, the task of clean up and repair begins.
 Repairs start with contacting your insurance company to cover the costs of repair.
 But many insurance companies are hesitant to pay out after storm damage, and it becomes necessary to have an attorney make a demand.
 Ft.
 Worth, TX, attorney Preston Dugas can help you recover from storm damage.

 Damage Caused by Hail